corielynch/fuel-database/README.md

-Goal: Fuel inventory for better booklogs both for employees & employers.
-For tax purposes and business organization.
+Goal: Fuel inventory for better booklogs both for employees, employers, tax purposes and business organization.

 `
  AS A driver, at the pump, I am able to access the Fuel App and add my log of consumed fuel.